-As any purchaser of a pre-construction condo knows, after the flurry of excitement that follows buying a home passes, it’s then time to wait for their new home to be built.
+As any purchaser of a pre-construction condo knows, the flurry of excitement that after buying is followed by a wait for their new home to be built.
 And while the time it takes to build can seem like an eternity, the two years it typically takes from groundbreaking to occupancy is an excellent opportunity to save.

 Of course, there are many reasons to save: to make sure you’re in good financial stead when it comes time to secure your mortgage, to increase the amount you have for a down payment, to buy that totally gorgeous sofa you’ve had your eye on.
 But one reason that people often overlook is closing costs.

 Just as you’d expect, closing costs are those fees due when you finally close on your condo and it officially becomes yours.
 We typically suggest that people budget 5% to 10% of their purchase price for closing costs so they’re not unpleasantly surprised.
 Actual closing costs depend on a number of factors, including suite price, individual financial situations and whether you’re a first-time homebuyer.
 Saving a little more than you might need means that you're more than prepared to begin homeownership on a strong footing.

 Here is a detailed listing of what closing costs include: